Tuesday's News Conference Quotes

 Lattimore has six career 100-yard rushing games (119 vs. Wake Forest and 114 vs. Virginia in 2006; 106 vs. Villanova, 111 vs. FIU, 112 vs. WFU, and 124 vs. RU in 2007).
 That puts him in a tie for fifth on Maryland's career list.

-Heyward-Bey currently ranks 11th in the ACC in receiving yards per game (52.38).
-He is tied for 16th in the conference in receptions per game (3.38).
+Heyward-Bey currently ranks eighth in the ACC in receiving yards per game (58.2).

-Redshirt freshman wideout Adrian Cannon had not seen game action since the season opener against Villanova, but had a career day in Saturday's game.
+Redshirt freshman wideout Adrian Cannon had not seen game action since the season opener against Villanova, but had a career day against Clemson.
 Cannon caught two balls for 60 yards, including one for 44, Maryland's longest play of the day.
+He again saw significant time against North Carolina and added another catch to his season total.

-Wide receiver Isaiah Williams matched a career high with five catches for 47 yards.
-He has had five catches in a game once before - in last season's game against Clemson.
+Against Clemson, wide receiver Isaiah Williams matched a career high with five catches for 47 yards.
+He has had five catches in a game once before - last season against Clemson.
 He had 66 yards receiving in that game.
+Williams set a new career-high vs. Florida State (Nov.
+17), posting four receptions for a career-best 84 yards, including a career-long 66-yarder which set up a TD.

 Entering the season, no quarterback on the Maryland roster had ever started a game.
-Eight games in, Maryland finds itself with two capable signal callers.
+Maryland now finds itself with two capable signal callers - Turner and Jordan Steffy.

 Turner has been solid in relief of Steffy, who left the Rutgers game just before halftime with an injury and missed the next two games versus Georgia Tech and Virginia.

-In his first career, Turner threw for 255 yards against Georgia Tech on 10 of 17 passing.
-It was the most yards through the air by a Terrapin quarterback since Sam Hollenbach threw for 374 yards against North Carolina on Nov.
+In his first career start, Turner threw for 255 yards against Georgia Tech on 10 of 17 passing.
+At the time, it was the most yards through the air by a Terrapin quarterback since Sam Hollenbach threw for 374 yards against North Carolina on Nov.
 12, 2005.

 The 255 yards passing by Turner were the most by a Maryland quarterback in a starting debut since Scott Zolak threw for 303 in a 20-13 win over Virginia Tech in 1990.
 Only one other quarterback since 1991 (Scott Milanovich, 253 vs. Virginia in 1993) surpassed 200 yards in their first career start.